Geocaching is an outdoor treasure hunting game using GPS enabled devices

 When placing a cache on a Right of Way, the onus is on the placer to seek the permission of the landowner.

-- Inform the Ranger after placing the cache on countryside sites to make sure that it does not compromise the management of the site.
+- Inform the Ranger before placing the cache on countryside sites to make sure that it does not compromise the management of the site.

 - Clearly mark the container with the placer's contact details and that the content is harmless.
 Only place safe and acceptable items for an unaccompanied child to find.